LimJY03/SyntaxComparison/01. Variables and Datatypes/README.md

 ## **C++**

 The declaration of variables in `c++` is rather similar to `Java`, other than spelling differences.
-The keyword for constant is `const`.
+The keyword `const` is used to declare a constant.

 ```c++
 int numbers = 5;